-Throughout this guide, filenames, menu items, and options are indicated through bold text (e.g., Remember my password).
 The remainder of this document is organized into eight major sections, followed by seven appendices.

-- + Section 2 provides insight into the threats and security controls that are relevant for various environments, such as a large enterprise or a home office, and describes the need to document, implement, and test controls, as well as monitor and maintain systems on an ongoing basis. - + Section 3 presents an overview of the security components offered by Windows XP. - + Section 4 provides guidance on installing, backing up, and patching Windows XP systems. - + Section 5 discusses security policy configuration and how security templates can best be used. - + Section 6 provides an overview of the settings in the NIST security templates and explains how the settings can provide better security for systems. - + Section 7 discusses how to apply additional security settings not included in the NIST templates. - + Section 8 demonstrates securing popular office productivity tools, Web browsers, e-mail clients, personal firewalls, antivirus software, and spyware detection and removal utilities. - + Section 9 provides guidance to IT professionals on how to use the guide effectively to secure Windows XP systems. - + Appendix A contains lists of the Windows XP security settings modified by the NIST security templates. - + Appendix B maps the guide's security controls and template settings to the controls in NIST Special Publication 800-53, Recommended Security Controls for Federal Information Systems. - + Appendix C lists TCP and UDP ports that are commonly used on Windows XP systems. - + Appendix D lists tools that may be helpful in securing Windows XP systems, and Appendix E lists print and online resources that may be useful Windows XP security references. - + Appendix F lists acronyms used in this document. - + Appendix G contains the index for the document.
+- Section 2 provides insight into the threats and security controls that are relevant for various environments, such as a large enterprise or a home office, and describes the need to document, implement, and test controls, as well as monitor and maintain systems on an ongoing basis. - Section 3 presents an overview of the security components offered by Windows XP. - Section 4 provides guidance on installing, backing up, and patching Windows XP systems. - Section 5 discusses security policy configuration and how security templates can best be used. - Section 6 provides an overview of the settings in the NIST security templates and explains how the settings can provide better security for systems. - Section 7 discusses how to apply additional security settings not included in the NIST templates. - Section 8 makes recommendations for securing office productivity tools, Web browsers, e-mail clients, personal firewalls, antivirus software, and antispyware software. - Section 9 provides guidance to IT professionals on how to use the guide effectively to secure Windows XP systems. - Appendix A discusses the NIST security templates and the Federal Desktop Core Configuration (FDCC) Group Policy Objects (GPO). - Appendix B highlights some of the security changes in Windows XP Service Pack 3 (SP3). - Appendix C maps the guide's security controls and template settings to the controls in NIST Special Publication 800-53 Revision 2, Recommended Security Controls for Federal Information Systems. - Appendix D lists TCP and UDP ports that are commonly used on Windows XP systems. - Appendix E lists tools that may be helpful in securing Windows XP systems, and Appendix F lists print and online resources that may be useful Windows XP security references. - Appendix G lists acronyms and abbreviations used in this document.

-IT professionals should read the entire publication, including the appendices, before using the security templates or implementing any of the other recommendations or suggestions in the guide.
-Readers with limited Windows XP administration and security experience are cautioned not to apply the templates or recommendations to systems on their own.
+IT professionals should read the entire publication, including the appendices, before using the security templates or GPOs or implementing any of the other recommendations or suggestions in the guide.
+Readers with limited Windows XP administration and security experience are cautioned not to apply the templates, GPOs, or other recommendations to systems on their own.
 As described in Section 9, effective use of this publication involves extensive planning and testing.